stacked-git/stacked-git.github.io/content/guides/tutorial.md

 ## Conflicts

-Like with regular Git, there are various times in the normal use of StGit when *conflicts* can occur.
+Like with regular Git, there are various times in the normal use of StGit when *conflicts* may occur.
 With regular Git commands, a conflict may occur during [merge](https://git-scm.com/docs/git-merge), [rebase](https://git-scm.com/docs/git-rebase), or [pull](https://git-scm.com/docs/git-rebase).
 With StGit, conflicts may